 “Marcus, Marvcus, whatever, General Patton is a great success story,” UCLA head coach Terry Donahue would say.
 “He’s a true model of a player who came from virtually being unknown and worked himself all the way up to the top of the program.”

 Marc Dellins, the longtime UCLA senior associate athletic director heading the sports information office, recalled the time when the Bruins played in the 1989 Cotton Bowl at the end of Patton’s junior season.
-All the players received bolo ties with a plastic replica of the bowl logo.
-The name spelled on Patton’s tie was “Marvcus,” and Dellins, notcing it, said he could get that fixed and have his name spelled right.
+All the players received bolo ties with a replica of the Cotton Bowl logo.
+The name spelled on Patton’s tie was “Marvcus.”
+Dellins noticed it and quickly told Patton he could get that fixed.

 “That’s when he tells me it was spelled correctly,” said Dellins.
-“I realized for almost two seasons we had been spelling it wrong.
+“I realized for almost two seasons we had been spelling his first name wrong.
 I asked him why he didn’t say anything, and he said he didn’t want to make a big deal out of it.
 I said: ‘That’s your name, you can make a big deal out of it’.”

-Actually, when his mother every got annoyed with him, she said she she might call him “MAR-cus.”
-Normally, it was “Marc.”
+Consequently, whenever his mother ever got annoyed with him, she said she might call him “MAR-cus.”
+Normally, it was just “Marc.”

-During Patton’s senior season, as UCLA stumbled to a 3-7-1 record in 1989 (next-to-last in the Pac-10 and the Bruins’ worst performance in 10 seasons), Donahue noted that Patton “played with great heart and competitiveness.
+Donahue noted Patton “played with great heart and competitiveness.
 He’s really had a good year despite the fact the team has not.
 I certainly think on a different team and a different set of circumstances, he’d really receive a tremendous amount of recognition and notoriety for his play.”

-Patton fell to the eighth round of the 1990 NFL draft before Buffalo took a chance on him with the 208th pick overall.
+It wasn’t until the eighth round of the 1990 NFL draft before Buffalo took a chance on taking Patton, making him the 208th pick overall.
 Patton said he felt like he was a walk-on all over again.

 “When you have that feeling that everyone’s against you and they don’t think you can get it done, it gives you a little extra drive,” Patton said.
 “I’ve always felt that I had to prove myself.”

-Patton not only earned a earned a roster spot but played in all 16 games, then suffered a broken leg on the opening kickoff of the AFC Divisional playoff game against Miami.
+Patton not only earned a Bills’ roster spot but played in all 16 games.
+But he suffered a broken leg on the opening kickoff of the AFC Divisional playoff game against Miami and ended his rookie season.

-A full-time starter by his fourth season as a left inside linebacker, Patton had five seasons in Buffalo, including Super Bowl trips in four straight seasons.
-Patton got to return to the Rose Bowl as a professional when the Bills played in the Super Bowl XXVII against Dallas and former UCLA teammate Troy Aikman in 1993.
+A full-time starter by his fourth season as a left inside linebacker, Patton put in five productive seasons in Buffalo, including four straight AFC titles and Super Bowl trips.
+When the Bills played in Super Bowl XXVII against Dallas and former UCLA teammate Troy Aikman in 1993, Patton was back on the Rose Bowl field.

-Traded to Washington and moving to middle linebacker, he led the team in tackles three times.
-He had a career best 143 with 115 solo tackles in 1998.
+Traded to Washington and moved to middle linebacker, Patton led the team in tackles three times and had a career best 143 with 115 solo tackles in 1998.
 After a Redskins’ 14-point loss to Tampa Bay in 1996, Patton was quoted as saying: “We played like babies.
 We didn’t tackle.
 We didn’t chase down people.
 We let it slip away.”

-Having an NFL career that spanned 204 games over 13 seasons, Patton never missed a regular season game.
-Only one other defensive player picked in that 1990 NFL draft — Hall of Famer Junior Seau out of USC, No. 5 overall — played more than the 208 NFL games that Patton did in their career.
+An NFL career that spanned 204 games over 13 seasons also is noteworthy in that Patton never missed a regular season game.
+Only one other defensive player picked in that 1990 NFL draft — Hall of Famer Junior Seau out of USC, No. 5 overall — played more than the 208 NFL games that Patton did in their careers.

-He was walking away from pro football right about the same age as his mom did back in her playing days.
+Patton was done from pro football right about the same age as his mom did back in her playing days.

 The mom’s story

-Running back is where Barbara Patton always thought Marvcus would shine in Pop Warner football.
+Running back is where Barbara Patton always thought her son Marvcus would shine in Pop Warner football.

 “You’ve got the speed, the moves … running back is the right place for you son,” she would say.